Worldvolume Hybrid Monte Carlo algorithm for group manifolds: Outline of GT/WV-HMC for group manifolds

-As in the flat case \cite{Fukuma:2020fez,Fukuma:2023eru}, for practical Monte Carlo simulations, it is more convenient to rewrite everything in terms of the target space coordinates $U$.
-To this end, we introduce the momentum $\pi = T_a\,\pi^a \in T_U \calR$ by
+As in the flat case \cite{Fukuma:2020fez,Fukuma:2023eru}, for practical Monte Carlo computations, it is more convenient to rewrite everything in terms of the target space quantities.
+To this end, we introduce the lifted momentum $\pi = T_a\,\pi^a \in T_U \calR$ by

 which satisfies the identity

 One can also show that the 1-form